anthonwellsjo/react-batch-tracker/README.md

 # react-batch-tracker
-React Context based npm package for batching calls to a function, somewhat like lodash debounce, but more eccentric.
-Supports creating several trackers that can track state change by following individual data objects.
-Goal is to facilitate autosave and undo functionality, and for optimising client -> API requests.
+this is a react context based npm package for batching calls to a function. it supports creating several trackers that can track state change by following individual data objects. the goal with the lib is to facilitate autosave and undo functionality, and for optimising client -> API requests with callbacks containing a batched data set.

 # getting started